adolphslab/rsDenoise/README.md

 # rsDenoise
-A python-based, customisable and extensible pipeline for resting-state fMRI data<br>
+A python-based, customisable and extensible pipeline for resting-state fMRI data.<br>
-Authors: Paola Galdi (paola.galdi@gmail.com) and Julien Dubois (jcrdubois@gmail.com)<br>
+Authors: Paola Galdi (paola.galdi@gmail.com) and Julien Dubois (jcrdubois@gmail.com).<br>
 The software is provided as is without warranty of any kind.